AASHISHAG/aashishag.github.io/_pages/about.md

 ---

 I am a final year undergraduate student at IIT Kharagpur fascinated by Machine Learning and A.I applications.
 I like to contribute to open source projects related to Deep Learning in some form or other.
-Apart from that I like to listen to trance music, watching movies (favourite ones being Matrix, Fight Club, Wild) and swimming.
+Apart from that I like to listen trance and indie music, watching movies (favourite ones being Matrix, Fight Club, Wild), T.V Series (how can I forget to mention "Silicon Valley"? :wink:) and swimming.

 ### Education: